 - "Electric-only operation is possible, just be incredibly gentle with the throttle.
 The engine and electric motor interplay does lead to some unpleasant surging, but the fuel-economy benefit may outweigh such gripes." -- Car and Driver (2012)

 - "The … Kia Optima Hybrid's power delivery and transmission also get tripped up by the kind of in-and-out throttle action that's common in urban driving." -- Edmunds (2011)

 Handling and Braking

 Only a few test drivers have commented on the 2013 Kia Optima Hybrid’s handling and braking, and they agree that the regenerative brakes are disappointing, with a numb pedal feel.
-Reviewers do like that the car has composed and slightly sporty handling, though one says he could feel bumps in the road more than the gas-only Optima.
+Reviewers do like that the car has composed and slightly sporty handling, though one says he could feel bumps in the road more than he can in the gas-only Optima.

 - "EX models are smooth and composed overall, with minor pattering over road imperfections.
 Hybrids ride similarly, though their heavier curb weight allows for larger bumps to be felt more." -- Consumer Guide